2017 Nissan LEAF Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Nissan LEAF Prices - How Much is a Nissan LEAF?

-To avoid overpaying on a new Nissan LEAF, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Nissan LEAF, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Available in three models, the 2017 Nissan Leaf is an efficient hatchback.
 The S base edition comes with a starting price of more than $30,000.
 The SV edition can be purchased for just over $34,000.
 Available with luxurious amenities such as leather upholstery, the SL trim starts at just under $37,000.